Facelift in the Washington, DC Metro

 When can I wear makeup or shave after facelift surgery?

 Makeup should not be used around the operated area for the first week after surgery.
-Shaving is usually allowed the first week after facelift surgery.
+Shaving is usually allowed after the first week from facelift surgery.
 As healing is monitored, Dr. Chaboki will help determine an appropriate time to resume makeup and shaving on or near operated areas.

 What can I do to help recovery and reduce swelling or bruising after facelift surgery?